metno/emep-ctm/Input.rst

 Emission heights
 ~~~~~~~~~~~~~~~~

-In previous versions the emission height distribtuions was given in a separate file.
+In previous versions the emission height distributions was given in a separate file.
 Now it is
 part of the code, and can also be modified by the users using config_emep.nml setting
 (see section "defining own sectors).